cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 * Vive Wands

 If a set of controllers don't work as expected, they can be set up in the SteamVR controller bindings.

+In OpenXR, the bindings can be changed under "VR".

 ## Performance
 One of the most taxing parts of these mods is the **resolution** you have set.
 The in-game resolution has no effect, it must be changed in SteamVR.